REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Resource-Efficient Deep Subnets

 \subsubsection{Problem formulation}

-Given a pre-trained model, \reds identifies how to best slice the weight tensors by formulating the problem as an iterative knapsack problem with $k$ stages: the items included in a knapsack with capacity $c$ have to be included in all later stages, \ie knapsacks with larger capacities.
-This resembles the setting of the incremental knapsack problem treated \eg in~\citep{DELLACROCE201926, Faenza23}, although with a different objective function.
-In \reds we solve an iterative knapsack problem with as many stages as the number of subnetworks we wish to have.
-The items correspond to all the computational units that compose the model encoder architecture, and each layer of the architecture induces a set of items that behave similarly with respect to their computational cost.
-Given a list of MAC values obtained by multiplying the computational cost of the full model (100\% MACs) by some predefined percentages (in our experiments 75\%, 50\% and 25\%), we give two heuristic algorithms that solve the corresponding iterative knapsack problem and hence find subnetwork architectures, \ie slicing points for each layer and each subnetwork, that satisfy these capacity constraints while maximizing \impscore.
-Both heuristics are based on solving several knapsack problems.
-These are formulated as integer programs which we then solve by using a mixed integer programming solver.
-In our experiments Google OR-Tools~\citep{ortools} is used for modelling the problems and Gurobi~\citep{gurobi} for solving them.
-Let $C_{MACs}$ denote the maximum number of MACs in a subnetwork.
-Then the knapsack problem is formulated as follows:
+Given a pre-trained model, \reds identifies how to best slice the weight tensors by formulating the problem as an iterative knapsack problem with $k$ stages: the items included in a knapsack with capacity $c$ have to be included in all later stages, \ie knapsacks with larger capacities~\citep{DELLACROCE201926, Faenza23}.
+The items correspond to all the computational units that compose the model encoder architecture, \ie filters and kernels.
+Given $C_{MACs}$ as the maximum number of MACs, for a subnetwork $s$, a single stage knapsack problem is formulated as follows:

-where $x_{il}$ is a binary decision variable taking value 1 if an item (\ie a computational unit) $i$ from layer $l$ is selected and 0 otherwise; $I_{il}$ is the importance score of item $i$ from layer $l$ (denoted as $I_{c}$ in Eq.\ref{eq:computational_unit_score}); $MACs_{il}$ is the number of MACs of item $i$ from layer $l$; $L$ is the number of layers in the model and $u_l$ is the number of items in layer $l$.
-The above knapsack problem formulation is for simple dense and convolutional networks.
-In Appendix~\ref{appendix:knapsack_variant_two}, we present a non-trivial generalization of our knapsack framework to depth-wise convolutions (\dscnn), part of modern architectures such as multiple versions of MobileNet~\citep{howard2017mobilenets, sandler2018mobilenetv2}.
+where $x_{il}$ is a binary decision variable taking value one if an item $i$ from layer $l$ is selected and zero otherwise; $I_{il}$ is the importance score of item $i$ from layer $l$; $MACs_{il}$ is the number of MACs of item $i$ from layer $l$; $L$ is the number of encoder layers in the model and $u_l$ is the number of items in layer $l$.
+As an extension of this model we added the constraint to each knapsack problem that one unit per layer must be taken.
+This guarantees that the subnetworks extraction will not degenerate into a trivial solution, \ie pruning whole layers. \dw{d} \pf{f} \pft{g}